What is Trauma Informed Parenting

 Impact of childhood trauma on child development

 Childhood traumas are strongly associated with the onset of psychiatric disorders among US adolescents.
-Childhood adversities, such as abuse, neglect, parental death, and economic adversity, are among the most consistently documented risk factors.
+Childhood adversities, such as abuse, neglect, losing a parent, and economic adversity, are among the most consistently documented risk factors.

 Across all DSM disorder classes, childhood adversities’ risk proportions ranged from 15.7% for fear disorders to 40.7% for behavior disorders1.